 Patient Centered Medical Home

-- Works to successfully implement our member organizations' strategies for creating a strong primary care network within each hospital service area and transform our own practices, incorporating the principles of the patient centered medical home.
+- Works to successfully implement our organizations' strategies for creating a strong primary care network within each hospital service area and transform our own practices, incorporating the principles of the patient centered medical home.

 - Provides technical assistance and training to support practices.